 Our subsidiaries and joint ventures are producing wet gas, a mixture of natural gas and gas condensate.
 After being separated and de-ethanized at the field the unstable (de-ethanized) gas condensate is delivered via a system of condensate pipelines owned and operated by the Company for further stabilization at our Purovsky Plant located in the YNAO in close proximity to the East-Tarkosalinskoye field.

-The Purovsky Plant is the central element in our production value chain that provides us complete operational control over our processing needs and access to higher yielding marketing channels for our stable gas condensate.
-The Purovsky Plant produces stable gas condensate and light hydrocarbons after processing our unstable gas condensate.
+The Purovsky Plant is the central element in our vertically integrated value chain that provides us complete operational control over our processing needs and access to higher yielding marketing channels for our stable gas condensate.
+The Purovsky Plant processes unstable gas condensate into stable gas condensate and natural gas liquids (NGL).